Search: 453 results

 Verse ConceptsPeople Involved In JudgementPeople Releasing Others

-and the Jews speaking against it, I was compelled to appeal to Caesar, not having anything for which to accuse my nation.
+but the Jews opposing it I was compelled to appeal to Caesar; not that I have any thing of which to accuse my nation.

 Verse ConceptsNecessityAccusations, Nt Legal SystemPeople Accusing People